nitya-mishraa/FUTURE_PE_02/README.md

 - All content follows Gen Z-friendly, high-retention, and SEO-optimized practices.
 - Thumbnail designs prioritize **CTR, clarity, and mobile readability**.
 - Video script is **800–1500 words**, fully structured with hooks, B-roll, and mid-engagement prompts.
-- Emojis have been removed from thumbnails per request.

 ---